ivanstewart2001/SportsSearchRoot/ReadMe.txt

 ⁃ In SportsSearchRoot/SportsSearchTypeScript/store/nba.ts change the IP_ADDRESS variable in line 25 to your IP Address

 Tips
-⁃ More than likely when you run nom start in SportsSearchRoot SportsSearchTypeScript you will get multiple errors.
-If this happens npm install whatever packages are missing
+⁃ More than likely when you run npm start in SportsSearchRoot/SportsSearchTypeScript you will get multiple errors.
+If this happens npm install whatever packages are missing (missing packages can be seen in SportsSearchRoot/SportsSearchTypeScript/package.json)